http4k/http4k/pro/incubator/db/README.md

 ### Filtering request/response data

-When storing requests, you may want to remove sensitive data or filter the request/response data.
+When storing requests, you may want to remove sensitive data or manipulate the request/response data.

 This can be achieved using any http4k `Filter`.
-For instance:
+For instance, using one of the built-in filters:

 ```kotlin
 val outbox: PostboxTransactor = ...